Thinking about visiting Pearl Harbor with kids? Find out why you should definitely add the Pearl Harbor Aviation Museum to your Oahu itinerary!

 Tips for Visiting this Honolulu Museum as a Family

 Pearl Harbor can be an exhausting day for families trying to explore all the historic sites with kids.
-So, I thought I’d jot down a few tips to help others realistically plan their Pearl Harbor Aviation Museum adventure.
+So, I thought I’d jot down a few tips to help others realistically plan their Aviation Museum Honolulu adventure.

 Plan 1-2 Hours

-Depending on how much your family is interested in airplanes, you can easily see the entire museum in 1 or 2 hours.
+Depending on how much your family is interested in airplanes, you can easily see the entire Pacific Air Museum in 1 or 2 hours.
 But, you’ll want to add in extra time if you plan on doing the flight simulator (in case there is a line) or if you want to eat.

 Enjoy a Sit Down Lunch